theresamclaird/coderetreat-react-ts/docs/conways-game-of-life.md

 > **Tip:**
 > This kata is less about implementing a perfect simulation and more about exploring *how design evolves*.
 > Focus on writing small, testable functions that model rules clearly, refactoring as patterns emerge.
-> During coderetreats, practice pairing and refactoring frequently to improve readability and maintainability.

 ---